 So now that you have a plan to reduce your expenses, you need to increase your savings.
 How do you do that?
 Well, the easiest way is to pay yourself first.
 If you never see the money, you can't spend it.
 If your employer offers a 401k, use it, but make sure you invest in a Vanguard fund or some other low fee fund.
 Low fees are key to keeping your money and letting compound interest do its thing.
 You should never have an expense ratio over .2%.
 Some mutual funds are over 3%...
 These people should be in jail.
 I would suggest using a Vanguard Target Date Fund to start.
 Essentially, this is a way to automatically rebalance your ratio of stocks/bonds the closer you get to your retirement age.
 The expense ratio is around .15%.
+Or you could go with straight Total Stock Index funds which are riskier, but have an expense ratio of around 0.05%.
 Next, increase your contributions as high as you can.
 Do 25% or until you are saving $18,000.
 You will miss the money at first, but you will get used to it.
-For me, I don't miss the money because I see the money in mint.
+For me, I don't miss the money because I see the money in Mint.
 It is mine.
 I see the line moving up and to the right.
 Time is so important.
 You have to start saving today and not tomorrow.
 Time is your best friend when it comes to money.
 Money invested early enough will pay you more than you could have earned in your lifetime.
 You could have millions of dollars just by saving $5,000 bucks for 10 years starting in your twenties.

-You can open up an IRA with Vanguard, a low-cost index fund or a Health Savings Account from work.
+You can open up an IRA with Vanguard, a low-cost index fund, or a Health Savings Account from work.
 Contributions to a Traditional IRA and HSA are tax deductions, which are essentially bonus savings.
 So not only are you saving money you made, you are saving money the government would have taken from you in taxes.
 If you maxed out your 401k and your IRA, you saved $23,000 dollars.
-Do that in your twenties and you could retire in our 40s with over $1.2 million.
+Do that in your twenties and you could retire in our 40s with over $1.2 million assuming a decent return.
 If you save $23k with an interest rate of 5% for just 10 years compound interest (and Rule of 72) would double your money every 14.4 years.
 Leave it alone for 30 more years and you could have over 3 million dollars.

 With 10 years of savings, you would be a millionaire.
 WTF.
 Pretty amazing stuff.
 But unfortunately, most people can't or don't do this.
 They are busy buying things and paying off debt, but it is never too late.
 Saving in your 30s and 40s still allows you to accumulate a ton of money.
 Keep your savings rate up and expenses low and eventually you will get there.

-I would also recommend keeping a nice chunk of change in a money market account.
-Something just used for emergencies.
+I would also recommend keeping a nice chunk of change in a money market account or something more liquid.
+Some money just used for emergencies.
 Start with $1k immediately, but try to get that to around $15,000.
 Don't invest it.
 Just let it sit there for when you really need it.
 This is your Emergency Fund and is guaranteed to help you sleep at night.